-This is a complete listing of correspondence courses offered through this office.
-For more detailed course information, number of assignments and exams, and any necessary course media, click on the course title.
+This is a complete listing of correspondence self-paced courses offered through this office.
+For more detailed course information, the number of assignments and exams, and any necessary course media, click on the course title.

-Note: Courses that are in production and not currently available are indicated.
+Note: Courses in production that are currently unavailable are indicated.

 The course numbering system has four digits for each course, with the first digit indicating the level of the course, the second digit showing semester-hour value, and the last two digits reflecting the departmental sequence.
 Thus, English 2330 is a sophomore-level course of three semester hours.

 For information about acquiring course materials, please see the Course Materials page.

 To access the course website, contact the Office of Distance and Extended Learning.
 A $10-per-credit-hour online fee applies.

 Before enrolling in an online correspondence self-paced course, take the Online Learning Readiness Self-Assessment, which will help you determine if online correspondence self-paced courses are a good fit for you.